verifyica-team/pipeliner/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, please send an email to antublue@antublue.org.
+To report a security vulnerability, please email antublue@antublue.org.

 ---